 When you have diarrhea, you are losing water that would normally be absorbed.
 Therefore you are at risk for becoming dehydrated.
 Dehydration is a serious condition that affects every aspect of health and it is important to continue taking in fluids and seek medical help if you’re experiencing these symptoms.
 Additionally, diarrhea also results in the poor absorption of nutrients including minerals, vitamins, proteins, fats, and carbohydrates.

 Each of these is essential to good health.
-Without them your body cannot function properly.
+Without them, your body cannot function properly.
 Even if your weight is normal, if you have chronic diarrhea then you have a problem absorbing nutrients, and your health is being compromised.
-You should have not only the cause of your diarrhea, but also any potential nutrient deficiencies, evaluated.
-Treatment is most effective when it addresses the underlying cause of the IBS – most often something that is triggering an immune system response.
+You should have not only the cause of your diarrhea but also any potential nutrient deficiencies, evaluated.
+Treatment is most effective when it addresses the underlying cause of IBS – most often something that is triggering an immune system response.
+Learn more about the difference between IBS in men and IBS in women.

 -Dr. Stephen Wangen of the IBS Treatment Center